Discover Scottish Islands

 Stornoway Black Pudding, Isle of Lewis (Outer Hebrides)

 The town of Stornoway on the Isle of Lewis is renowned for it's "black pudding".
-Admittedly, when you list out the key ingredients of Stornoway Black Pudding as beef suet, oatmeal, onion and blood (the source of its dark colour) it is likely to sound unappealing to most.
+Admittedly, when you list out the key ingredients of Stornoway Black Pudding as beef suet, oatmeal, onion and blood (the source of its dark color) it is likely to sound unappealing to most.
 However, this well-seasoned, rich, moist sausage-shaped pudding is a local delicacy, not just on the isles but across the country.
-Normally served in a slice with a cooked breakfast or alongside meat cuts such as chicken or with burgers for extra flavour.
+Normally served in a slice with a cooked breakfast or alongside meat cuts such as chicken or with burgers for extra flavor.